 Dan’s familiarity with a multitude of musical traditions informs both his performance and educational style.
 When not performing, Dan teaches privately around Chicago and its suburbs, and is a frequent guest conductor for jazz band programs throughout the region.
 Dan believes in developing his students into self-sustaining musicians, maintaining a low-pressure, nurturing environment within the studio or rehearsal, just as he does for his own professional projects.

 Dan's current project, Outset, is modeled after Ornette Coleman's chordless quartet and plays Dan’s original compositions and arrangements of standards.
-Their self-titled debut will be released on August 26, 2016 for ears&eyes Records.
+Their self-titled debut was released on August 26, 2016 on ears&eyes Records.